yinhm/google-closure-editor-image/README.md

     <script src="closure/closure/goog/base.js" type="text/javascript"></script>
     <script src="closure-closure-image-plugin/deps.js type="text/javascript"></script>

-Then require and register your plugin just like above, the difference is you need to set Command.IMAGE to ImageDialogPlugin:

     var buttons = [
       ...
       goog.editor.Command.IMAGE,
       ...
     ];
-    goog.editor.Command.IMAGE = 'ImageDialogPlugin';

 For a full example please checkout editor.js which is the one we are using, it replace the textarea with closure trog editor.